Healthy Homes Assessment Raureka

 Home Assessments Raureka for Rental Properties

-There are a myriad of things to check when conducting the home evaluation to determine if your rental property is in compliance with the minimal requirements of the Healthy Homes Standards.
+There are a myriad of concerns to be able to examine during the house evaluation to determine if your rental property meets the requirements of the Healthy Homes Standard.
 A few examples are:

 • Do you think the heating system has enough capacity?